httpwg/http-extensions/draft-ietf-httpbis-priority.md

 The problems and insights set out above provided the motivation for deprecating RFC 7540 stream priority (see {{Section 5.3 of RFC7540}}).

-The SETTINGS_NO_RFC7540_PRIORITIES HTTP/2 setting is defined by this document.
+The SETTINGS_NO_RFC7540_PRIORITIES HTTP/2 setting is defined by this document in order to allow endpoints to omit or ignore HTTP/2 priority signals (see
+{{Section 5.3.2 of HTTP2}}), as described below.
 The value of SETTINGS_NO_RFC7540_PRIORITIES MUST be 0 or 1.
 Any value other than 0 or 1 MUST be treated as a connection error (see {{Section 5.4.1 of HTTP2}}) of type PROTOCOL_ERROR.
 The initial value is 0.

-When endpoints send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1, they explicitly opt out of using HTTP/2 priority signals (see {{Section 5.3.2 of HTTP2}}).
-When this occurs, endpoints are encouraged to use alternative priority signals (for example, {{header-field}} or {{h2-update-frame}}) but there is no requirement to use a specific signal type.

-Endpoints MUST send this SETTINGS parameter as part of the first SETTINGS frame.
-A sender MUST NOT change the SETTINGS_NO_RFC7540_PRIORITIES parameter value after the first SETTINGS frame.
+If endpoints use SETTINGS_NO_RFC7540_PRIORITIES they MUST send it in the first SETTINGS frame.
+Senders MUST NOT change the SETTINGS_NO_RFC7540_PRIORITIES value after the first SETTINGS frame.
 Receivers that detect a change MAY treat it as a connection error of type PROTOCOL_ERROR.

-The SETTINGS frame precedes any HTTP/2 priority signal sent from a client, so a server can determine if it needs to allocate any resource to signal handling before they arrive.
-A server that receives SETTINGS_NO_RFC7540_PRIORITIES with value of 1 MUST ignore HTTP/2 priority signals.
+Clients can send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 to indicate they are not using HTTP/2 priority signals.
+The SETTINGS frame precedes any HTTP/2 priority signal sent from clients, so servers can determine whether they need to allocate any resources to signal handling before signals arrive.
+A server that receives SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 MUST ignore HTTP/2 priority signals.

+Servers can send SETTINGS_NO_RFC7540_PRIORITIES with a value of 1 to indicate that they will ignore HTTP/2 priority signals sent by clients.

+Endpoints that send SETTINGS_NO_RFC7540_PRIORITIES are encouraged to use alternative priority signals (for example, {{header-field}} or
+{{h2-update-frame}}) but there is no requirement to use a specific signal type.

 ### Advice when Using Extensible Priorities as the Alternative